deoxxa/httppp/README.md

 connection, with the implication of that being that you won't know about pipelined requests.

-The payload for the event is an array containing, in order, the request method, the path being requested, and an object containing headers.
-The object's keys are the header names, and the values are arrays containing the values collected for that header.
+The payload for the event is an object with properties of `method`, `path`, and `headers`. `method` and `path` are both strings, and `headers` is an object, where the keys are the header names, and the values are arrays containing the values collected for that header.
 The values are arrays because multiple headers with the same name may be sent (for example cookies).

+*NOTE: the payload for this event used to be an array, and to maintain compatibility with code that's still expecting that, the properties of the payload are aliased as `method` -> `0`, `path` -> `1` and `headers` -> `2`.*

 ```javascript
 parser.on("headers", onHeaders);